Anti-Turkish sentiment

 "The dying, half-naked 'Turk' slips down along with his weapons.
 The body of the vanquished serves as a stepping stone for the transfigured Christian to ascending toward heaven.
 The baroque apotheosis (1738) above the Capistrano pulpit on the north side of St Stephen's Cathedral in Vienna shows John of Capistrano, canonized in 1690, as the vanquisher of the 'Turks'.
 Moreover, until after 1945 the inscription "1683 -schau Mahomet, du Hunt" (1683 -Look Muhammad, You Dog) hung resplendent above the main entrance of the cathedral.
 It was only removed by order of Cardinal Franz König."

 Anti-Turkish sentiment, also known as Anti-Turkism (Türk karşıtlığı), or Turkophobia (Türkofobi) is hostility, intolerance, or xenophobia against Turkish people, Turkish culture, and the Turkish language.

 The term refers to not only against Turks across all regions, but also against the subjects of the Ottoman Empire, as well as descendants of ethnic Turks such as Syrian Turkmen and Iraqi Turkmen.
 It is also applied to groups who developed in part under the influence of Turkish culture and traditions while converting to Islam, especially during the time of the Ottoman Empire, such as Albanians, Bosniaks and other smaller ethnic groups around Balkans.
+Anti-Azerbaijani sentiment is also deeply linked to anti-Turkish sentiment, as both ethnicities are of Oghuz origins and their close ties.